 What do you do when you’ve written a funky new shape recognition engine?
 Throw it at an impossible problem, of course.

 I was vehement that we’d never be able to recognise text in real-world photographic scenes.
-(This is a much harder task than you might think.)
+(These days this is commonplace, but back in 2001 it was still a difficult research problem.)
 I was extremely surprised when I proved myself wrong.

 Where Foveola was satisfyingly elegant, SceneReader was messy, heuristic and approximate – just like reality.
-I think the only reason it works so well is that I knew bugger-all about machine vision and image processing when I started – so I didn’t get sunk by the usual preconceptions.
+I think the only reason it worked so well (for its time) was that I knew bugger-all about machine vision and image processing when I started – so I didn’t get sunk by the existing preconceptions.